In this article, you can learn about source settings in views and how those settings apply to which records will display.

 The Source tab has three sections that allow you to customize which records are displayed:

-• Data: Add rules to define and limit which records will display.
+Data: Add rules to define and limit which records will be displayed.

-• Sort: Define the sort order in which records will display.
+Sort: Define the sort order in which records will be displayed.

-• Limit: Define how many records to show.
-If you want to display only a certain number of records instead of all them, you can set a limit.
+Limit: Define how many records to show.
+If you want to display only a certain number of records instead of all of them, you can set a limit.

-For example, we may want to display our top ten Products, so we would set the limit to "10".source1
+For example, we may want to display our top ten Products, so we would set the limit to "10".

 Data

 The Data section of the Source settings indicates which table's records the grid is displaying.
-Here, you can add rules which add internal filters which filter the records from that table.
+Here, you can add rules that add internal filters that filter the records from that table.

 These rules allow you to match specific field values to filter the records and apply these filters in groups.